ralfepoisson/RSS-Base/README.md

 # RSS-Base

 RSS News Feed data pipeline tool integrated with AI and exposed via an MCP Server.
 This is intented to be used as a MCP-connected tool for AI Agents to create news summaries for users based on user-curated RSS feeds.

+# Installation

+## Prerequisites

+In order to deploy the solution infrastructure, Terraform needs to be installed.
+Note that the infrastructure needs to be deployed to an AWS account.

+## Deploying Infrastructure

+1. Edit the terraform file /cd/terraform/variables.tf and change the region from `eu-west-1` to the desired target region.
+2. Verify the terraform by running `terraform plan`.
+3. Execute the terraform by running `terraform apply`.

 # Architecture